 Now mutual fund analyst is the starting point, not the end.
 If you have ambition and aspiration for growth, you can become a mutual fund manager in the years to come.

-- Suppose you have desire to not stuck in mutual fund analyst.
+- Suppose you have a desire to not be stuck as a mutual fund analyst.
 What would you do?
-First of all, if you have MBA in Finance from a reputed institute and CA, you’re good to go as mutual fund analyst.
-Now if you want to become fund manager pretty soon with few years of experience, you need to go for CFA or CFP exam.
-These designations will help you stand out if you would like to be a mutual fund manager within few years.
+First of all, if you have an MBA in Finance from a reputed institute and CA, you’re good to go as a mutual fund analyst.
+Now, if you want to become a fund manager pretty soon with a few years of experience, you need to take the CFA or CFP exam.
+These designations will help you stand out if you would like to be a mutual fund manager within a few years.

-Education is a pre-requisite.
+Education is a prerequisite.
 But you need to know the detailed job responsibilities to have an idea about what you need to do.
-Here are the responsibilities you need to handle as mutual fund analyst.
+Here are the responsibilities you need to handle as a mutual fund analyst.